ItWasEnder/StreamConnect/README.md

 To install the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/EnderGamingFilms/StreamConnect-Bridge.git`
+1. Clone the repository: `git clone https://github.com/EnderGamingFilms/StreamConnect.git`
-2. Navigate to the project directory: `cd StreamConnect-Bridge`
+2. Run the setup script: `python setup.py`
-3. Run the setup script: `python setup.py`
+3. Select the installation option: `1`

 The setup script will automatically install the required npm packages for the project and package it for installation of the standalone application.